Health and safety committee (HSC) and representative (HS representative) requirements have changed.

 - HSC members must meet within 10 days after being established, and then once every quarter.

 - Health and safety meetings and functions are to be carried out during normal work hours.
-Employers can’t deduct wages for time spent in HSC meetings.
+Employers can’t deduct wages for time spent in HSC meetings or carrying out duties as a committee member.

 - Meeting minutes must be recorded and available for inspection by an HSC member or OHS officer.

 - Meetings must meet quorum in order for the committee to make decisions.

-The employer or prime contractor must provide work site health and safety committee co-chairs and representatives with training about the duties and functions of their role.
+The employer or prime contractor must provide HSC co-chairs and HS representatives with training about the duties and functions of their role.